 The following is a comprehensive discussion of all the NWP regional conditions proposed in our June 13, 2016 public notice, the comments that we received on each proposed regional condition, and our responses to the comments.
 The final text of all regional conditions (see Section 9.0 of this document) will be incorporated into each Norfolk District NWP Enclosure.
 Readers should refer to each regional condition for information about the NWPs to which the regional condition applies.
 For regional conditions that will apply to all NWPs, we do not provide a narrower range of applicability.
 In other words, if the regional condition is silent as to the NWPs to which it applies, the regional condition applies to all NWPs.
-For regional conditions that do not apply to all of the NWPs, we have either specified (by NWP number) some narrower range of NWPs, or we have identified a single NWP to which the regional condition applies.
-In the interest of clarity, the following regional conditions apply to NWP 10: Section I, Regional Conditions Applicable to Multiple and/or All NWPs, 1, 2, 3, 4, 5, 7, 11, 13 and Section II NWP 10.
+For regional conditions that do not apply to all of the NWPs, we have either specified (by NWP number) some narrower range of NWPs, or we have identified a single NWP to which the regional condition apply to NWP 23: Section I: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, and 13 and Section II: NWP 23.